 How do I get access to the laser cutter?

 What kinds of materials can I cut?

 When is the laser cutter available for use?

 Can I mass-produce key chains on the laser cutter?

 How do I get access to the shops?

 For the metal shop, you must have completed CEID's Phase 1 and Phase 2 trainings.
-Sign-ups for them are listed on ClassesV2.
-If you have already received trainings from Nick or Dave, an abbreviated version that is an hour long.
-You must be supervised at all times while in the shop and the hours are listed here.
+Sign-ups for them are listed on Org Sync.
+If you have already received trainings from Nick or Dave, an abbreviated version that is an hour long is available.
+You must be supervised at all times while in the shop.

 For the woodshop, you must have completed at least Phase 1 of the metal shop training.
 There is no regularly scheduled woodshop training, please email firstname.lastname@example.org to schedule one.

-Once you completed the trainings, you are able to work in the shops during CEID's shop hours posted in front of the machine shop door under supervision from our shop supervisors.
+Once you completed the trainings, you are able to work in the shops under supervision from our shop supervisors by appointment.